Course

 Upon successful completion of this course, the student will be able to:

-1. Explore the relevant legislation, policy and funding for adults with disabilities
+1. Explore and evaluate the relevant legislation, policy and funding for adults with disabilities.

 • Consider service outcomes from youth transition throughout adulthood across the 8 domains of the Quality of Life Framework

-• Examine accountability measures utilizing the outcomes measurement framework to inform meaningful action and change
+• Examine accountability measures of social policy to inform meaningful action and change

-• Examine mechanisms for adult consent and supported decision-making
+• Reflect on mechanisms for adult consent and supported decision-making

-2. Examine the strengths and limitations of education and community supports service options for adults
+2. Compare and contrast the strengths and limitations of education and community supports service options for adults with intellectual and developmental disabilities.

-• Explore current models of inclusive post secondary education
+• Evaluate current models of inclusive post-secondary education

-• Examine the variety of community inclusion programs
+• Describe the variety of community inclusion programs

-• Examine the current models of employment, including supported employment, customized employment, and self-employment.
+• Compare and contrast the current models of employment, including supported employment, customized employment, and self-employment

-• Examine contemporary employment support practices including assessments, job development, on-the-job training and follow-up support
+• Describe inclusive employment practices supporting job analysis and development, on-the-job training, and follow-up support

-4. Demonstrate an awareness and understanding of the needs and issues of aging adults
+4. Demonstrate an awareness and understanding of digital inclusion and citizenship for individuals with intellectual and developmental disabilities.

 Requisites